SURGroup/UQpy/docs/source/sampling/refined_stratified_sampling.rst

 in a previous sampling of type :class:`TrueStratifiedSampling`, as well as a :class:`.Refinement` algorithm an adaptive sampling and refinement of the stratification can be performed.

+The :class:`.RefinedStratifiedSampling` class is imported using the following command:

+>>> from UQpy.sampling.stratified_sampling.RefinedStratifiedSampling import RefinedStratifiedSampling

 Methods
 """"""""""""""""""""""""
 .. autoclass:: UQpy.sampling.RefinedStratifiedSampling